-Lake Tobias’ signature attraction, the Safari Tour, invites the whole family for a wild ride filled with animals who come right up to greet you.
-From your seat in the open-air safari cruiser, say hello to elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
+Lake Tobias’ signature attraction, the Safari Tour, is now a self-guided adventure.
+From your own vehicle, the family can see elk, bison, deer, antelope, flightless birds, and exotic animals like the Watusi (African cattle) and Asian Water Buffalo.
 In all, more than 500 animals roam freely across 150 acres of rolling hills.

 Did you know that the water buffalo has 3 times the fat content in its milk compared to our cattle species?
 That’s why their milk is said to make the world’s best mozzarella cheese!

 The newest sights (or heights) at Lake Tobias are three reticulated giraffes – Spike & Bakari, and Tucker!
 Take the walking trail through the newest section of the park to find these fellas roaming in their three-acre pasture.
 Giraffes are the tallest land animal, and seeing these lofty lads up close is a truly unique experience.

 The giraffes are the first stage of a multi-year park expansion, so stay tuned to find out which animals Lake Tobias will welcome to the park!